ajandaur/BingeWatchers/README.md

 ## Description
 - iOS app that helps you track your good and bad habits while incorparating a financial incentive.

-## Technologies
+## Technologies and Features
 - SwiftUI
+- Core Data
-- CoreData
+- MVVM Architecture
+- Basic testing using XCTest framework

 ## IN-PROGRESS Demo
 ![Binge Watchers Demo](/Demo/demo.gif)

 ## Currently working on..
-- Adding sign-in for Apple
-- Adding Apple Pay
+- [ ] Storing data in iCloud using CloudKit
+- [ ] Going cross-platform into macOS
-- Adding notifications and widget
+- [ ] Adding local notifications and widget